Say NO To Buying Used Body Armour!

 Written by: Robert Kaiser

-Oh you cannot imagine how much it upsets me when I hear security professionals or law enforcement officers have purchased used body armour.
+You cannot imagine how much it upsets me when I hear again and again that yet another security professional has purchased used body armour.

 I once read a very interesting question in reference to this subject: